 Furthermore, in calculating the loss allowance, CGIF uses the Credit Cycle Projection Overlay from SPGMI to generate the point in time probabilities of default (PIT-PD).
 Unbiased and probability weighted scenarios are considered in generating these PIT-PDs.
 For stage 3, PD will be 100%.
 LGD shall be set at 50% for stages 1 and 2.
-For stage 3, LGD shall follow the same guidelines as stage 2, but with revised assumption to reflect additional information and realistic assumptions reflective of the actual position on default.
+For stage 3, LGD shall consider additional information and realistic assumptions reflective of the actual position on default.